emacs-lsp/lsp-mode/docs/page/lsp-org.md

 # Literate programming using LSP and org-mode(alpha)
-`lsp-mode` provides **experimental** support for running the language servers inside of [org-mode](https://orgmode.org/) source blocks. `lsp-mode` is doing that by obtaining the information about the source block and then translating the point to the LSP positions back and forth so the server is which so the server actually thinks that Emacs has opened the original file.
+`lsp-mode` provides **experimental** support for running the language servers inside of [org-mode](https://orgmode.org/) source blocks. `lsp-mode` is achieving this by obtaining the information about the source block from the source block header(language + `:tangle`) then translating the point to the LSP positions back and forth so the language server thinks that Emacs has opened the original file.
 In order that to work the files has to be present on the disk as well because the server expects to find them.

+Here it is a sample source block:

 ``` org
 #+BEGIN_SRC python :tangle "python.py"